Sampaguitas/pdb_client/README.md

 ## Deployment

-While setting up the back_end, we have created a pipeline in Heroku and two applications.
+While setting up the back_end, we have created a pipeline in Heroku and two applications:

 ![alt text](https://vanleeuwenpublic.s3.eu-west-3.amazonaws.com/setup/staging.png "staging")